 These questions explore all the lessons and medicines on the Wheel and your worthiness as a human being is embedded in these experiences.
-Once you have answered them truthfully you will be faced with your own worthiness.
+Once you have answered them truthfully you'll be faced with your own worthiness.

 The Seventh Medicine

 This means to be pure, spotless, and unchallengeable.
-It means that you are able to stand in your absolute truth with no judgment, you are closer to God.
+It means that you're able to stand in your absolute truth with no judgment, and you are closer to God.

 Applying the Wheel

-If we decide to take the journey of the Medicine Wheel, we are deciding to go within and explore ourselves from top to bottom, our good points, our bad points, our failures, our successes, our darkness, and our lightness.
+If we decide to take the journey of the Medicine Wheel, we're choosing to go within and explore ourselves from top to bottom, our good points, our bad points, our failures, our successes, our darkness, and our lightness.

-The bad things we have done to people, the bad things that have been done to us, all of our experiences, need to be laid bare and approached with an open heart.
+The bad things we've done to people, the bad things that have been done to us.
+All of our experiences, need to be laid bare and approached with an open heart.

-The point of taking the journey is to integrate the duality that is found within us and to recognize the duality that is all around us.
-If we do this, we will grow, grow in consciousness, grow in our understanding of ourselves and the world around us.
+The point of taking the journey is to integrate the duality that is found within us and to recognize the duality that's all around us.
+If we do this, we will grow- grow in consciousness, grow in our understanding of ourselves and the world around us.

-I hope this article has made sense to you, and I hope you are motivated to take the Journey on your own Medicine Wheel.
+I hope this article has made sense to you, and I hope you're motivated to take the Journey on your own Medicine Wheel.

-In the next article, I will take you through the journey I took on my Medicine Wheel, guiding you each step of the way so that you will be able to embark on your own journey.
+In the next article, I will take you through the journey I took on my Medicine Wheel, guiding you each step of the way so that you'll be able to embark on your own journey.